johnnyapol/libgdx-udp-extension/README.md

 Dependencies
 ====================
 The current dependencies are LibGDX.
-This can be very easily reported to other libraries or made standalone.
+This can be very easily be ported to other libraries or made standalone.
 If I get enough requests I'll put up a version that doesn't depend on LibGDX.

 Support
 ====================